intel/pti-gpu/chapters/metrics_collection/MetricsDiscoveryAPI.md

 ```

 ### Calculation
-Metric reports collected at the previous stage are in raw format and should be post-calculated to become user-readable.
+Metric reports collected at the previous stages are in raw format and should be post-calculated to become user-readable.
 To perform calculations one should call `CalculateMetrics` function
 for target metric set, which gives actual number of calculated reports.
 Note, that this value may differ from the number of raw reports.

 Each calculated report contains an array of metric values and an array of information values, one right after another in memory.
 An order of values directly corresponds to the order of metrics one can learn while enumeration.